Azure/azure-sdk-for-java/sdk/clientcore/tools/annotation-processor/README.md

 # Client Core Compile-Time Annotation Processor

 The client-core annotation processor for introducing compile-time code generation for libraries based on client core
+>Note: This project is for experimentation and exploring new ideas that may or may not make it into a supported GA release.

 ## Usage